pgRouting/workshop/docs/_build/html/_sources/chapters/shortest_path.txt

 	    761 | MULTILINESTRING((18.4243523 -33.9177154,18.4241422 -33.9179275))
 	(62 rows)

-* Wrapper WITH bounding box
+.. rubric:: Wrapper WITH bounding box

 You can limit your search area by adding a bounding box.
 This will improve performance especially for large networks.